-Representation of the NA SSTs in GCMs has also been shown to be key for other features such as blocking frequency (Scaife et al., 2011; Keeley et al., 2012) (Sutton and Shaffrey, 2012), Storm Tracks (Priestley et al., 2022) (Scaife et al., 2011; Keeley et al., Storm Tracks (Priestley et al., 2023) and the NA jet stream (Simpson et al., 2018).
+- Representation of the NA SSTs in GCMs has also been shown to be key for other features such as blocking frequency (Scaife et al., 2011; Keeley et al., 2012; Sutton and Dong, 2012), Storm Tracks (Priestley et al., 2023) and the NA jet stream (Simpson et al., 2018).
 GCMs commonly feature a cold bias to the south of Greenland Tsujino et al. (2020), which is associated with biases in the latitude of the North Atlantic storm track due to unrepresented latent heat fluxes Priestley et al. (2023)).
-This cold bias commonly causes the storm track to be situated too far south Athanasiadis et al. (2022).
+This cold bias commonly causes the storm track to be situated too for south Atlanciation et al. (2022).
+Pamoving this SST bias results - 205 bias commonly causes the storm track to be situated too far south Athanasiadis et al. (2022).
 Removing this SST bias results in improvements in the latitude of the atmospheric circulation Keeley et al. (2012) and in the simulation of other atmospheric phenomena such as blocking Scaife et al. (2011)).

-If this link between NA SSTs and the European climate remains important in the future a satisfactory 'Satisfactory' representation of NA SST is required for also predicting the future European climate (e.g.)Gervais2019, Oudar2020(e.g. Gervais et al., 2019; Oudar .
+If this link between NA SSTs and the European climate remains important in the future a 'Satisfactory' representation of NA SST is required for also predicting the future European climate (e.g. Gervais et al., 2019; Oudar et al., 2020).
 There also appears to be some improvement in the skill in representation of the decadal NA and Sub-polar gyre in particular in CMIP6 compared to CMIP5 (Borchert et al., 2021b), which may be a factor for improvements in the representation of storm tracks (Lee et al., 2018), and blocking frequency (Keeley et al., 2012) for the European region in CMIP6 models compared to CMIP5.

 The AMOC also plays a significant role in the present and future European climate due to its role in the poleward transfer of heat and ocean circulation.
 It also impacts on the NA SST (Jackson et al., 2022; Zhang, 2008; Zhang et al., 2019; Yeager and Robson, 2017), thereby influencing the SST impact on European climate discussed above.
 The CMIP5 and CMIP6 ensemble both predict a reduction in the AMOC by the end of century for higher emissions pathways, (Menary et al., 2020; Bellomo et al., 2021).
-The AMOC model comparison with rapid data from the analysis of -(Menary et al., 2020) is used to assess the AMOC the GCMs.
+The AMOC model comparison with rapid data from the analysis of (Menary et al., 2020) is used to assess the AMOC the GCMs.